 In 2018, state legislators failed their residents by expanding the state’s dangerous “stand your ground” law, making it easier for public conflicts to turn deadly.
-In 2020, Oklahoma had the 12th-highest gun death rate in the country and exported crime guns at the 25th-highest rate.
-To protect residents from gun violence, Oklahoma legislators could require a background check and waiting period on all gun sales, enact an extreme risk protection law, and strengthen protections for victims of domestic violence and violent hate crimes.
+In 2021, Oklahoma had the 13th highest gun death rate among the states.
+Oklahoma also supplied crime guns to other states at the 19th highest rate among the states.
+Oklahoma exported crime guns at nearly double the rate than it imported crime guns.

 What Oklahoma Does Well